dweekly/docs/pages/web/journeys.md

 #### Retargeting Users

 In this example, you'll configure an audience to target people who have completed some action on your site in a past or current session.
 For example, if a user had added something to their cart or had previously completed a purchase.
 You can retarget these users with a custom call to action to download.
 We'll use a generic event called `MyAction` in the example.
-First, you'll add a new rule for `Has completed event` in the advanced section.
+First, you'll add a new rule for <notranslate>**Has completed event**</notranslate> in the advanced section.

 ![image](/_assets/img/pages/journeys/examples/retargeting_users_0.png)